[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 I highly recommend this one for adults and older teens.
 We read it aloud, and even my younger ones were interested.

 Many of you will be driving on the opposite side of the road.
 Scotland has small lanes and generally no shoulder.
-Most rental cars we found were stick shift, so we decided that wouldn’t be a problem as my husband and I drive a stick.
+Most rental cars we found were stick shifts, so we decided that wouldn’t be a problem as my husband and I drive a stick.
 However, shifting gears is backward too.
 We stalled so many times!
-Do yourself a favor, and rent an automatic transmission.
+Do yourself a favor and rent an automatic transmission.

 Do you love Scottish Castles?
 Go in the spring!